-This part of your creative practice usually requires the most creative energy, so it is important to prioritize it and make sure it happens at least a couple times each week.
-I try to write every morning, but lately it only happens on weekends.
-Two days are better than nothing!
+This part of your creative practice usually requires the most creative energy, so it is important to prioritize it and make sure it happens every day, or at least several times a week.
+In order to make it happen, you’ll likely need to turn it into a ritual.

-One thing to remember about this part of your creative practice, is that it’s all part of the process, so don’t put too much pressure on yourself to make something great, or even good, during this part of your practice.
+One thing to remember is to not put too much pressure on yourself to make something great, or even good, during this part of your practice.

 When you write, don’t say “I’m going to write a poem.”
 That attitude will freeze you right away.
 Sit down with the least expectation of yourself; say “I am free to write the worst junk in the world.”
 You have to give yourself the space to write a lot without a destination.
 I’ve had students who said they decided they were going to write the great American novel and haven’t written a line since.
 If every time you sat down, you expected something great, writing would always be a great disappointment.
 Plus that expectation would also keep you from writing.

 — Natalie Goldberg, Writing Down the Bones: Freeing the Writer Within